encrypt.day lets you encrypt data until a future date.

 age -d -i <(curl -sS https://encrypt.day/priv/2025-03-26T18:00:00-07:00) < mydata.txt.age > mydata.txt

-The above commands use the binary age format for encrypted files.
-If, instead, you want an encrypted text file in the same format this website produces, add the --armor flag.
+The above commands use a binary format for encrypted files.
+If you want an encrypted text file in the same format this website produces, add the --armor flag.
 For example:

 age -R <(curl -sS https://encrypt.day/pub/2025-03-26T18:00:00-07:00) --armor < mydata.txt > mydata.encrypted.txt